dwyl/learn-tachyons/README.md

 ![lol](https://media1.giphy.com/media/sjfefACqq2BUc/200_s.gif)

-Be realistic, we're more likely to add more and more classes to avoid this from happening.
+Be realistic, we're likely to add more and more classes to avoid this from happening.
 This gets more and more wasteful over time, adding bloat to our CSS files:

 > In [the monolith] model, you will never stop writing css.
 Refactoring css is hard and time consuming.
 Deleting unused css is hard and time consuming.
 And more often than not - it’s not work people are excited to do.
 So what happens?
 People keep writing more and more css - [Adam Morse](http://mrmrs.io/writing/2016/03/24/scalable-css/).

-Using immutable styles also seems to encourages a more natural workflow when building UIs

-> Styles are localized at the HTML template level, rather than being controlled by central CSS files.
-This fits my workflow because I usually work through a website's design one page at time...

 ## Why Tachyons?